NaturalIntelligence/Stubmatic/README.md

 See sample [yaml](https://github.com/NaturalIntelligence/stubby-db-test/blob/master/mappings/dbset.yaml) for more detail.
 DBset in itself many features.

 Keep checking wiki for latest updates in APIs and more implementation detail.

+####DEBUG & Logging
+Debugging with StubbyDB is very easy.
+StubbyDB creates debug.log, and exceptions.log for more detail about what is going on.
+You can see on screen logs with '-v' or '--verbose' option.

+If query parameter 'debug=true' is provided with request URL.
+I gives additional detail with the response: Original request, Matched mapping, Raw and fine response etc. Response status depends on how your requests gets resolved.

+If 'debug=true' is provided on root url, then it gives system level information, configuration etc.

+####Markers
+StubbyDB has inbuilt support for markers.
+So if you write `{{TODAY+1y-2m+3d}}` in somewhere of response body or file, It'll be converted into 'yyyy-mm-dd' format date.
+If you say `{{URL:someurl}}`, it'll encode the URL.
+There are many other markers are in development.
+And in near future StubbyDB will be able to support markers written by you.

+####Configuration
+StubbyDB provides you many way of configuring your project: commandline arguments, configuration file, directory structure.